vtex/react-hook-form-jsonschema/README.md

   - `'onChange'`: Validate when an input field value changes.
   - `'onSubmit'`: Validate when the submit is triggered.
 - `submitFocusError`: Boolean, when `true` focus on the first field with error after submit validates, if there is any.
 Defaults to `true`.
+- `onChange`: Callback called when there's a change in the form.
+It passes the form *data* formatted by the provided JSON Schema.
 - `onSubmit`: If provided `react-hook-form-jsonschema` will call this function as the submit action, it passes an object with the following members:
   - `data`: The data that was provided as inputs to the form, correctly formatted as an instance of the JSON Schema provided.
   - `event`: A react event